NVIDIA/TransformerEngine/examples/jax/encoder/README.md

 ## Multiple GPU with Data Parallelism ##

 1. The data parallelism (DP) divides a mini-batch for multiple devices, and each device has complete model parameters.
 In this example, the first dimension of input tensor is `batch_size` which is 64 by default, and uses 8 GPUs to train the model, so each device takes 8 sentences at once.
-The "dividing" is also called "sharding" in the JAX documents.
+The "dividing" is called "sharding" in the JAX documents.

 2. In order to let JAX know how to do sharding, the `device_mesh` needs to be defined and each axis need to be named.
 A common way to annotate axis names is `data` which means the mesh dimension used for data-parallel sharding of the batch dimension of inputs and activations.
 And the first argument of `te.ShardingResource` is the name of the device axis which is used for data parallelism.